DevBash1/TeleJS/readme.md

-### Telejs
+# TeleJS
-#### A fast, minimalist, javascript library for creating custom telegram bot. with the below functionality:
+### A fast, minimalist, javascript library for creating telegram bots with the below functionalities:

 - send message
 - send photo